An out-of-control Chinese rocket is expected to crash into Earth this weekend -- but don't panic

-It sounds like the plot of a Bruce Willis movie: The Pentagon says it's tracking a large Chinese rocket body that's out of control and expected to reenter Earth's atmosphere this weekend.
+It sounds like the plot of a Bruce Willis movie.
+The US Pentagon says it's tracking a large Chinese rocket body that's out of control and expected to reenter Earth's atmosphere this weekend.
 The problem?
-While we know the big rocket body is definitely coming down... we don't know exactly where it will happen.
+While we know the big body is definitely coming down, we don't know exactly where.

 The US Space Command is tracking the trajectory, Defense Department spokesperson Mike Howard said in a statement cited by CNN, and expects the Chinese Long March 5B rocket's appearance "around May 8."